-During the three and nine months ended September 30, 2020, the Company entered into multiple research and option agreements with third parties in order to develop various technologies and biologics that may be used in the administration of the Company's genetic therapeutics, with aggregate up-front payments made by the Company of \$1.1 million and \$13.1 million, respectively, which were recorded as research and development expense in the accompanying unaudited condensed consolidated statements of operations and comprehensive loss.
+The Company has research and option agreements with third parties in order to develop various technologies and biologics that may be used in the administration of the Company's genetic therapeutics.
 The agreements generally provide for research services related to preclinical development programs, and options to license the technology for clinical development.
 Prior to the options under these agreements being executed, the Company may be required to make up to \$14.0 million in research milestone payments.
-Under these agreements, there are \$135.5 million in potential option payments to be made by the Company upon the determination to exercise the options.
+Under these agreements, there are \$237.0 million in potential option payments to be made by the Company upon the determination to exercise the options.
 Additionally, if the options for each agreement are executed, the Company would incur additional contingent obligations and may be required to make development, regulatory, and sales milestone payments and tiered royalty payments based on the sales of the developed products upon commercialization.
-As of September 30, 2020, the Company has not exercised any options nor have any research milestone payments become probable of occurring.
+As of March 31, 2021, the Company has not exercised any options nor have any research milestone payments become probable of occurring.